makersacademy/takeaway-challenge/README.md

   TO = '+111111111111' # Your mobile phone number
   ```

-- Don't worry, notification.rb is included in the gitignore file, so even if you push your local repo to an online repo your credentials will not be.
-Be careful that it remains in the lib directory though!
+- Don't worry, notification.rb is included in the gitignore file, so even if you push your local repo to an online repo your credentials will not be made public.

 ### Enter REPL